 In the List Feature screen the chat input field has been repurposed to enter new items to the list.
 Each item has a quantity of people requesting this item.
 A swipe left on the item requests it, while a right swipe will mark a contribution.
 A dialogue to enter the quantity is shown for both requests and contributions.
 Finally, items can be discussed by tapping on the item.

 Reduce incorrect information

 Incorrect, repeat, and irrelevant information, also known as noise, commonly occurs in the wake of a disaster.
 Ping deals with noise in multiple ways.
 Communication is scoped to specific locations so that discussions are limited to within an area or neighborhood.
 Although communication through Ping are synchronous and conversational, messages of importance can be pinned.
 The ability to pin items is an attempt to reduce repeat information.

-Group chats are another method to reduce noise and further scope conversations.
+Pinned animations allow people to filter chats down to what crowds perceive to be the most critical information.
+Group chats are another method for reducing noise and further scope conversations.
 Groups are also searched for and created through the same input to reduce duplicates.

 We were warned by our subject matter experts multiple times not to design a disaster only solution.
 Ping is at its core designed for natural disaster response, but also with day to day utility as well.